jednano/eclint/README.md

 You might notice this sub-command looks very similar to the [check sub-command](#check).
 It works essentially the same way; except, instead of validating files, it enforces the settings on each file by altering their contents.
 I'll let you read the [check sub-command](#check) so I don't have to repeat myself.

-One difference you'll notice is an additional `-d, --dest <folder>` option.
+One key difference you'll notice is an additional `-d, --dest <folder>` option.
 This option gives you control over where the result file tree will be written.
-It's not technically required, but if you don't specify this option then the files won't be written anywhere, which would be pointless.
-I'm still looking for a way to automatically overwrite the files provided in the `<files>...` args, which, when I do, this `dest` option will only be needed if you want to write the files elsewhere.
+Without this specified, the files will be overwritten in the source location by default.

 ## Infer